Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Methods

 \subsubsection{Participant matching}

 Figure \ref{fig:participant_matching} shows the recruitment pipeline.
 Of the 100 survey completions, 96 opted-in and met the three study consent criteria: being at least 18 years old, being a current CaringBridge author, and consenting to provide the email address associated with their CaringBridge account in order to receive Site Suggestion emails.
+Electronic consent was stored in Qualtrics.

 We matched survey responses to a specific CaringBridge account based on their provided email.
 For the 8 cases where we couldn't find an associated account, we sent a follow-up email asking for profile information, matching 2 additional profiles.
-Finally, we excluded 11 participants who had published less than 3 Journal updates by September 1, 2021 (see sec. \ref{sec:model_development} for discussion of the minimum update requirement).
-Ultimately, 79 participants were sent Site Suggestion emails.
+Finally, we excluded 11 participants who had published less than 3 Journal updates by September 1, 2021.\footnote{See App.~\ref{sec:implicit_feedback} for a discussion of why we require three updates to produce recommendations.} Ultimately, 79 participants were sent Site Suggestion emails.